Mphasis-ML-Marketplace/Model-performance-Estimator/README.md

 * "endpoint-name" - name of the inference endpoint where the model is deployed
-* input.txt - input file
+* input.zip - input file
-* text/plain - MIME type of the given input file (above)
+* application/zip - MIME type of the given input file (above)
-* result.txt - filename where the inference results are written to.
+* responce.zip - filename where the inference results are written to.